Planter Tune-up Tips

 Ten things to check before planting season:

 Check hitch height.
-Make sure the planter's tool bar is level (vertically) or running slightly up hill.
-When planters tip down, coulters run too deep and closing wheels run too shallow.
+Make sure the planter's toolbar is level (vertically) or running slightly up hill.
+Your planter toolbar should be 22'' off the ground.

 Inspect seed tubes for wear at the bottom.
 Frequently, the tubes will have a small dog ear flap on the left side of the seed tube.
 Replace them.

-With your planter setting on a concrete, pull ahead about five feet.
-Look at the mark left behind the planter by the double disk openers.
-The mark should run right down the centerline between closing wheels.
-If a closing wheel is running to close to the mark, adjust the closing wheels to bring it back to center.
+With your planter setting on concrete, pull ahead about five feet.
+The mark left should run right down the centerline between the closing wheels - if it's too close to the mark, adjust them.

 Any planter can benefit from well-adjusted row cleaners.
 Make sure row cleaners gently whisk away residue - you don't want to move any soil, just residue.